fairyeszhuo/GEO4962-2021/_episodes/02-CMIP6-access.md

 If you move your mouse on the other icon of this left sidebar, a short information is given on its functionality.

-If you click on the "running man" icon, you can see what is currently running on your server and you can click on "SHUTDOWN" to stop a running Python notebook or Terminal.
+If you click on the "stop button" icon, you can see what is currently running on your server and you can click on "SHUT DOWN" to stop a running Python notebook or Terminal.

 <img src="../fig/jupyterlab_running.png" width="600">